Aditya Birla Sun Life Insurance Company Limited

 Life insurance plans generally offer these types of bonuses -

 This won’t be given to you immediately but instead gets accumulated under the policy.
-You or your nominee will receive it either when the policy matures or when you pass away during the policy period.
+You or your nominee will receive it either when the policy matures or when then is claim during the policy period.

 Reversionary Bonus = Sum Assured x Reversionary Bonus Rate (declared by the insurance company) There are two types of Reversionary bonuses -